Pavel Florensky: Intellectual interests

 According to the forward in a book of his letters published by the Princeton University Press: "The book is a series of twelve letters to a 'brother' or 'friend,' who may be understood symbolically as Christ.
 Central to Florensky's work is an exploration of the various meanings of Christian love, which is viewed as a combination of philia (friendship) and agape (universal love).
 He describes the ancient Christian rites of the adelphopoiesis (brother-making), which joins male friends in chaste bonds of love.
 In addition, Florensky was one of the first thinkers in the twentieth century to develop the idea of the Divine Sophia, who has become one of the central concerns of feminist theologians."

 Recent research by Michael Hagemeister, known mostly for his work on The Protocols of the Elders of Zion, has authenticated that antisemitic material, written under a pseudonym, is in Florensky's hand.
 Florensky's biographer Avril Pyman evaluates Florensky's position regarding Jews as, contextually for the period, a middle way between liberal critics who excoriated at the time of the incident Russia's backwardness and the behaviour of instigators of pogroms like the Black Hundreds.

 After graduating from the academy, he married Anna Giatsintova, the sister of a friend, in August 1910, a move which shocked his friends who were familiar with his aversion to marriage.
 He continued to teach philosophy and lived at Troitse-Sergiyeva Lavra until 1919.
-In 1911 he was ordained into the priesthood.
-In 1914 he wrote his dissertation, About Spiritual Truth.
+In 1911, he was ordained into the priesthood.
+In 1914, he wrote his dissertation, About Spiritual Truth.
 He published works on philosophy, theology, art theory, mathematics and electrodynamics.
-Between 1911 and 1917 he was the chief editor of the most authoritative Orthodox theological publication of that time, Bogoslovskiy Vestnik.
+Between 1911 and 1917, he was the chief editor of the most authoritative Orthodox theological publication of that time, Bogoslovskiy Vestnik.
 He was also a spiritual teacher of the controversial Russian writer Vasily Rozanov, urging him to reconcile with the Orthodox Church.

+Florensky was influenced by Rudolf Steiner.